 Head coach: Graham Sawyer

-Key Players: Goalkeepers Bob Simko and Dieter Wolters; forward John Hold
+Roster included goalkeepers Bob Simko and Dieter Wolters; midfielders Dave Jennings and Graham Sawyer; forward John Hold

 On March 14, 1978 London City hired 34-year old Graham Sawyer as their head coach.